Amlodipine <am-load-i-peen> Besilate

 Tell your doctor if you have or have had any of the following medical conditions:

 Tell your doctor if you are pregnant or plan to become pregnant.
 This medicine may affect your developing baby if you take it during pregnancy.
 Your doctor can discuss with you the risks and benefits involved.

 Do not breast-feed if you are taking this medicine.
-It is not known if the active ingredients in Pharmacor Amlodipine passes into breast milk or if your baby may be affected.
+The active ingredients in Pharmacor Amlodipine passes into breast milk.
+Your baby may be affected.

 If you have not told your doctor about any of the above, tell him/her before you start taking Pharmacor Amlodipine.

 Taking other medicines